wso2/docs-is/en/docs/setup/installing-as-a-windows-service.md

     together in a distribution.
 However, any end-user or customer can freely combine components under these two licenses as long as the combined work is not distributed.
-The following instructions will guide you via the process of using YAJSW to install a WSO2 product as a Windows Service.
+The following instructions will guide you via the process of using YAJSW to install WSO2 Identity Server as a Windows Service.

 Follow the instructions in the sections below to set it up.